-All course documents, e.g., syllabus, readings, assignments, will be available on the course Blackboard website.
-You will also use the Blackboard website to post your Journal Entries, take your quizzes and exam and view your grades.
-Check Blackboard each Tuesday at noon for new announcements about assignments, supplemental readings, and additional information.
+All course documents, e.g., syllabus, readings, assignments, will be available on the course Blackboard ULTRA website.
+You will also use the Blackboard ULTRA website to submit your Introduction Exercise & Essay on Family Life, take your Quizzes and Final Exam, and view your grades.
+You are expected to check Blackboard ULTRA each Tuesday morning for new announcements about assignments, supplemental readings, and additional information.